How to make homemade potato chips…

 - Bring oil back up to 350* before cooking the next batch of potato chips.

-- Try shaking on some spices to make flavored potato chips!
+- Try shaking on some spices to make flavored potato chips — does anyone have good suggestions for this?

 We all went wild over these as you can imagine. 🙂

-Try making this garlic ketchup recipe to go with these!
+Now that you know how to make homemade potato chips, try making this garlic ketchup recipe to go with them!